ChengyuanSha/SMILE/README.rst

 Running
 -------
-This algorithm is computationally expensive, and it needs to run approximately 1000 times to produce enough data to analyze. it needs to run in computer clusters like `compute canada. <https://www.computecanada.ca/>`_
+This algorithm is **computationally expensive**, and it needs to run approximately 1000 times parallel to produce enough data to analyze. it needs to run in computer clusters like `compute canada. <https://www.computecanada.ca/>`_

 Sample running python file (Run.py):